aneeshkher/DevOpsTechTalk/README.md

 ---

+## Advantages
+* automates the provisioning, configuration and management of machines and software running on them
+* allows rapid, repeatable changes
+* define once and apply to many machines
+* automatically apply configuration changes
+* enforce consistency across systems
+* can define configuration using few lines of code
+* good extensibility and open source license

+---

+## Limitations
+* while applying the configuration, if one of the tasks fails then it still continues with the other tasks
+* when nodes are added and removed frequently, it becomes tedious to manage the certificates on the puppet master server

+---

 ## Screencast

 Here is a [link to](https://youtu.be/Jb-lILFToAI) the screencast.
 It shows the basic installation along with a simple use case.